stephen-cloete/orcl-apex-projects/readme.md

 ### Getting Started with Oracle APEX on Digital Ocean Droplet

-If you'd rather like to have your own custom development environment have a look at the instructions below that I've compiled and used with special thanks to the original authors.
+If you'd rather like to have your own custom development environment have a look at the instructions below that I've compiled and used.

 ## Oracle APEX on Digital Ocean Droplet